Marvell Technology Group (NASDAQ:MRVL) Given New $49.00 Price Target at Morgan Stanley

-Marvell Technology Group (NASDAQ:MRVL) had its price objective increased by Morgan Stanley from $44.00 to $49.00 in a research report released on Monday, Analyst Price Targets reports.
-They currently have an equal weight rating on the semiconductor company’s stock.
+Marvell Technology Group (NASDAQ:MRVL) had its target price upped by equities researchers at Morgan Stanley from $44.00 to $49.00 in a report released on Monday, Benzinga reports.
+The firm currently has an “equal weight” rating on the semiconductor company’s stock.
+Morgan Stanley’s price target indicates a potential upside of 17.25% from the company’s previous close.

-Other equities research analysts have also recently issued reports about the company.
-B. Riley upped their price target on Marvell Technology Group from $48.00 to $55.00 and gave the company a buy rating in a research report on Monday, November 30th.
-UBS Group upped their price objective on shares of Marvell Technology Group from $47.00 to $50.00 and gave the stock a buy rating in a research report on Friday, December 4th.
-Zacks Investment Research upgraded shares of Marvell Technology Group from a hold rating to a buy rating and set a $47.00 price objective on the stock in a research report on Tuesday, November 10th.
-Summit Insights cut shares of Marvell Technology Group from a buy rating to a hold rating in a research report on Friday, December 4th.
-Finally, Piper Sandler upped their price objective on shares of Marvell Technology Group from $50.00 to $60.00 and gave the stock an overweight rating in a research report on Wednesday, January 13th.
-Five research analysts have rated the stock with a hold rating and twenty-three have issued a buy rating to the company’s stock.
-Marvell Technology Group presently has a consensus rating of Buy and a consensus price target of $48.65.
+Other research analysts also recently issued research reports about the stock.
+UBS Group raised their price target on shares of Marvell Technology Group from $47.00 to $50.00 and gave the stock a “buy” rating in a research note on Friday, December 4th.
+Barclays increased their price objective on Marvell Technology Group from $50.00 to $60.00 and gave the stock an “overweight” rating in a research note on Tuesday, January 26th.
+They noted that the move was a valuation call.
+Summit Insights cut Marvell Technology Group from a “buy” rating to a “hold” rating in a report on Friday, December 4th.
+Piper Sandler raised their price target on Marvell Technology Group from $50.00 to $60.00 and gave the company an “overweight” rating in a research note on Wednesday, January 13th.
+Finally, William Blair reiterated an “outperform” rating on shares of Marvell Technology Group in a report on Friday, December 4th.
+Four research analysts have rated the stock with a hold rating and twenty-two have assigned a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and a consensus price target of $49.64.

-Marvell Technology Group (NASDAQ:MRVL) last announced its quarterly earnings results on Wednesday, December 2nd.
-The semiconductor company reported $0.25 earnings per share for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.25.
-Marvell Technology Group had a return on equity of 3.76% and a net margin of 51.19%.
-The firm had revenue of $750.10 million for the quarter, compared to analysts’ expectations of $751.01 million.
-During the same period in the prior year, the business posted $0.17 earnings per share.
-The company’s revenue was up 13.3% on a year-over-year basis.
-Analysts expect that Marvell Technology Group will post 0.58 earnings per share for the current fiscal year.
+Marvell Technology Group (NASDAQ:MRVL) last announced its earnings results on Tuesday, March 2nd.
+The semiconductor company reported $0.29 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.29.
+The firm had revenue of $797.82 million for the quarter, compared to analysts’ expectations of $786.30 million.
+Marvell Technology Group had a net margin of 51.19% and a return on equity of 3.76%.
+The business’s revenue was up 11.2% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.17 EPS.
+As a group, research analysts forecast that Marvell Technology Group will post 0.58 earnings per share for the current year.

-In other news, SVP Dean E. Jr. Jarnac sold 12,251 shares of the stock in a transaction that occurred on Monday, December 21st.
+In related news, SVP Dean E. Jr. Jarnac sold 12,251 shares of the firm’s stock in a transaction dated Monday, December 21st.
 The stock was sold at an average price of $47.02, for a total transaction of $576,042.02.
-Following the completion of the sale, the senior vice president now owns 16,554 shares of the company’s stock, valued at $778,369.08.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, EVP Mitchell Gaynor sold 19,428 shares of the stock in a transaction that occurred on Wednesday, December 23rd.
+Following the sale, the senior vice president now directly owns 16,554 shares of the company’s stock, valued at $778,369.08.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP Mitchell Gaynor sold 19,428 shares of Marvell Technology Group stock in a transaction that occurred on Wednesday, December 23rd.
 The shares were sold at an average price of $46.84, for a total value of $910,007.52.
-Following the sale, the executive vice president now directly owns 42,754 shares of the company’s stock, valued at approximately $2,002,597.36.
+Following the transaction, the executive vice president now owns 42,754 shares of the company’s stock, valued at $2,002,597.36.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 91,519 shares of company stock valued at $4,458,552.
-Insiders own 0.29% of the company’s stock.
+Insiders have sold a total of 91,519 shares of company stock valued at $4,458,552 in the last quarter.
+Company insiders own 0.29% of the company’s stock.

 Marvell Technology Group Ltd. designs, develops, and sells analog, mixed-signal, digital signal processing, and embedded and standalone integrated circuits.
 It offers a portfolio of Ethernet solutions, including controllers, network adapters, physical transceivers, and switches; single or multiple core processors; custom application specific integrated circuits; and printer SoC products and application processors.